Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Method Details

 \subsection{Memory Complexity Analysis}

-Here we show that our algorithm achieves at most subquadratic memory complexity in the number of pixels.
+Here we show that our algorithm achieves linear time and space complexity in the number of pixels.

 Assuming equal-size feature maps, let $P = H \times W$ be the number of feature pixels per image, $B$ the block size, and $K=2r+1$ the lookup region size.
-Our algorithm requires storing one copy of the per-block mask (note that block indices can be computed in-place), taking $(\frac{P}{B^2})^2$ units, and all computed blocks, with $B^4$ memory units per block.

-As all lookup offsets are continuous, each source pixel can request to compute at most $\floor*{\frac{K+B-1}{B}}^2$ bins per iteration, resulting at most $P\floor*{\frac{K+B-1}{B}}^2 B^4$ blocks per iteration if each pixels requests a different block.
+We also assume that both input tiles are fully stored in shared memory.
+In practice, larger channel sizes $D$ is split into chunks of 32 elements.